One Couple's Prepper Story

 Roger seemed to be speaking from the heart when he mentioned one of his sponsors; Food Storage Guys.
 We had recently completed our research and had been shopping around for long-term food storage, so when the program was over, we visited this site.

 It didn't take long to see why Roger recommended Food Storage Guys.
-We had browsed at least a dozen "food storage" websites before this, but none of them offered the selection, the lowest price guarantee and free shipping.
+We had browsed at least a dozen "food storage" websites before this, but none of them offered the selection, the free shipping.
 There's also lots of helpful information and sound advice throughout the site.

 The Food Storage Calculator